In this Guide

 Look at the noise stats:

 A lot of portable generators are advertised as being quiet, but not all of them live up to the name tag.
 You’ll want to be a critical shopper, and look for cold hard numbers to tell you which machines are actually the quietest.
+Here’s how to tell how low your noise level will actually be:

 You’ll see noise levels rated in terms of decibels.
 The lower the decibel rating, the quieter the generator will be.
 Most have a range of decibels in the rating, since they can be slightly louder or quieter depending on the amount of power they’re producing.